Zoho vs Freshworks 2026: A Deep Dive into Indian CRM Powerhouses

 Feature-by-feature comparison

-Both Zoho CRM and Freshworks CRM offer robust feature sets designed to manage customer relationships, automate sales processes, and enhance marketing efforts.
-However, their execution and depth in specific areas vary significantly.
+Both Zoho CRM and Freshsales (Freshworks' CRM offering) provide robust feature sets crucial for managing customer relationships.
+However, their execution and depth in specific areas differ.
+Below is a comparison of core CRM functionalities:

 Pricing breakdown at every tier